STRAW Education Manager

-As a STRAW (Students and Teachers Restoring A Watershed) Program Conservation Educator, I support the delivery of science curriculum to K-12 students through a combination of in-class lessons and on-site wetland and riparian restoration projects to help them and their teachers affect positive change in their local community throughout the San Francisco Bay Area.
+As a STRAW (Students and Teachers Restoring A Watershed) Program Educator Manager, I lead and support the delivery of science curriculum to K-12 students through a combination of in-class lessons and on-site wetland and riparian restoration projects to help them and their teachers affect positive change in their local community throughout the San Francisco Bay Area.

 Born and raised in San Francisco, CA (Ramaytush Ohlone land) my passion for environmental science began as I grew up in urban open spaces like Golden Gate Park and Fort Funston State Park.
 Seeing the variety of ways that people of different religions, ethnicities, and cultures drew joy from the natural world around them prompted me to graduate from Western Washington University with a B.S. in Environmental Science and Geographic Information Science.